Partnerhochschulen Netzwerk Rawpixel.com / stock.adobe.com

 Apply now online

-• Enrolment at the HSBA Hamburg School of Business Administration
+• Enrolment at HSBA Hamburg School of Business Administration

-• Completion of the first year of study at the start of the stay abroad
+• Completion of the first study year before the start of the stay abroad

-• Max. one failed/not completed examination at the start of the stay abroad
+• No more than one failed or incomplete exam at the start of the stay abroad

 Apply now online